NoriSte/ui-testing-best-practices/sections/draft.md

   - [ ] add regression testing to storybook (or a styleguide framework of choice)
 - [ ] performance
   - [ ] always choose the "simplest"/fastest test. dom-ui-testing is faster then Puppeteer that's faster then Cypress etc.
-- [ ] UI test debugging (mark every single tip necessary/unnecessary with existing frameworks)
+- [ ] UI test debugging (mark every single tip necessary/unnecessary with existing frameworks) (the problems are partially explained in the Cypress chapter, list these problems too.
+It could become a "how to debug a test without Cypress")
   - [ ] make screenshots
   - [ ] launch the browser in non-headless mode
   - [ ] launch the browser with the devtools already opened